npk-aws/Python-server/README.md

 # Run the Docker container
 docker run -p 8000:8000 python-web-server

-Visit http://localhost:8000 in your web browser to see the "Hello, World!" message.
+Visit http://localhost:8000 in the web browser to see the "Hello, World!" message.

 Step 4: Host on Amazon EC2
 Create an EC2 instance